 All command line options are case sensitive.
-For command switch options, when short options are used, the parameters should follow the switch after a space; e.g. -s cpu.
-When long options are used, the switch should be followed by an equal sign and then the parameter(s); e.g. --sample=cpu.
+For command switch options, when short options are used, the parameters should follow the switch after a space; e.g. -s process-tree.
+When long options are used, the switch should be followed by an equal sign and then the parameter(s); e.g. --sample=process-tree.

-For this version of Nsight Systems, you must launch a process from the command line to begin analysis.
-If an instance of the requested process is already running when the CLI command is issued, the collection will fail.
-The launched process will be terminated when collection is complete unless the user specifies the --kill none option (details below).
+For this version of Nsight Systems, if you launch a process from the command line to begin analysis, the launched process will be terminated when collection is complete, including runs with --duration set, unless the user specifies the --kill none option (details below).
+The exception is that if the user uses NVTX, cudaProfilerStart/Stop, or hotkeys to control the duration, the application will continue unless --kill is set.